The Bankrate promise

 How to avoid: Look at the prices of homes sold within the past month that are similar in size and age to determine a range for your appraisal before it is conducted.

 How often do home appraisals come in low?

-How often a home appraisal comes in low depends on the neighborhood and market conditions.
+How often a home appraisal comes in low generally depends on the neighborhood and market conditions.
 The majority of appraisals tend to come in at the right value, Sklar says.

-Consumers are allowed to challenge the appraisal and provide any additional comparatives for consideration, Sklar says.
+You’re also allowed to challenge the appraisal and provide any additional comparatives for consideration, Sklar says.

 However, homeowners cannot shop for appraisals and simply get a second one, Hackett adds.